valory-xyz/open-autonomy/docs/guides/use_custom_images.md

 4. `valory/open-autonomy-hardhat`

-   This image comes with the autonolas registry contracts pre deployed.
-This image can be only used when you're working with the `dev` mode.
+   This image comes with the Autonolas registry contracts pre deployed.
+This image should only be used when working with the `dev` mode.
 When building a deployment, the deployment builder will use `valory/open-autonomy-hardhat` as the name and `latest` as the version tag.
 If you want to change that you can change the name and the version of the image using `HARDHAT_IMAGE_NAME` and `HARDHAT_IMAGE_VERSION` environment variables respectively.

    If you want to include custom contracts in this image read [here](https://github.com/valory-xyz/autonolas-registries/blob/main/docs/running_with_custom_contracts.md) on how to do it.

 5. `valory/open-acn-node`

    This image contains the deployment setup for an `ACN` node which can be used for direct agent to agent communication.
-This image can be only used when you're working with the `dev` mode.
+This image should only be used when working with the `dev` mode.
 When building a deployment, the deployment builder will use `valory/open-acn-node` as the name and `latest` as the version tag.
 If you want to change that you can change the name and the version of the image using `ACN_IMAGE_NAME` and `ACN_IMAGE_VERSION` environment variables respectively.